 Batteries contain sulfuric acid which can cause severe burns.
-Wear protective clothing to avoid acid contact with skin, eyes, etc.
+Wear protective clothing to avoid acid contact with skin, eyes, etc. Failure to observe this warning could result in severe injury.

 Be sure to turn OFF battery charger and battery switch before servicing batteries.
 Check the battery frequently for signs of corrosion.
 If corrosion is evident, clean terminal posts with a baking soda and water solution and a wire brush.
 Before cleaning, remove the vent caps and seal the vent wells with corks to prevent the solution from getting inside the battery.
 Also, check the fluid levels in the cells.
 Usually, a level approximately 1/4 to 1/2 inch above the plates is sufficient.
 If needed, fill with distilled water; do not overfill!
 Some batteries are sealed, and cannot be filled.